 Step 2 - Pour melted sealing wax

-Once your sealing wax beads have melted, pour onto your project with a circular motion.
+Once your sealing wax beads have melted, pour them onto your project in a circular motion.
 Aim for a pour size that is slightly larger than your wax stamp.
 Be deliberate in making your edge, as your final seal will resemble the pour.

 Step 3 - Press into sealing wax

 Press your wax stamp into the poured sealing wax.
-Be sure to apply a reasonable amount of pressure, and to keep the stamp level.
+Be sure to apply moderate pressure and keep the stamp level.
 Allow 5-10 seconds to cool.

-Step 4 - Pull away and reveal wax seal
+Step 4 - Pull away and reveal the wax seal

 After you've allowed the sealing wax to cool, start with a test pull by gently lifting your wax stamp.
-If you feel it sticking that is a sign the wax hasn't fully cooled.
-Give another 5-10 seconds to cool more, until you can easily lift the stamp from the wax.
+If you feel it sticking, the wax hasn't thoroughly cooled.
+Give another 5-10 seconds to cool more until you can easily lift the stamp from the wax.

 Can I Use Candle Wax To Make Wax Seals?

-Sealing wax has a different composition to candle wax.
-Your wax stamp will leave an impression, however candle wax will crumble and break easily.
+Sealing wax has a different composition than candle wax.
+Your wax stamp will leave an impression.
+However, candle wax will crumble and break easily.

 I Am Trying To Switch Colors In My Sealing Wax Gun

 To switch colors, first clear the chamber with regular glue gun sticks until it dispenses clear.
-Then insert the new color and squeeze the trigger to push the glue out until it dispenses only sealing wax.
-If you switch colors often, we recommend investing in a sealing wax gun for each color you use.
+Then insert the new color and squeeze the trigger to push the glue out until it dispenses, only sealing wax.
+We recommend investing in a sealing wax gun for each color you use if you switch colors.

 My Sealing Wax Is Bubbling

 Bubbling sealing wax means your wax is overheated.
-Simply unplug from the wall and continue to work until it is cool.
-Once the trigger become difficult to squeeze, plug the sealing wax gun in again.
+Unplug from the wall and continue to work until it is cool.
+Once the trigger becomes difficult to squeeze, plug the sealing wax gun in again.